WHF Glossary of Terms

 Earned Income

-Revenue generated from services rendered, work performed, or the sale of goods, not fundraising events.
+Revenue is generated from services rendered, work performed, or the sale of goods, not fundraising events.

 Employee Benefits

-Employer-paid taxes, health or life insurance, retirement contributions, or other similar benefits for employees that are not salaries or wages.
+Employer-paid taxes, health or life insurance, retirement contributions, or other similar employee benefits are not salaries or wages.

 Equipment

-Durable items needed to successfully operate the program including, but not limited to, office machines, vehicle parts, and medical devices.
+Durable items needed to operate the program include, but are not limited to, office machines, vehicle parts, and medical devices.

 Fiscal Sponsorship

-A formal arrangement in which a non-profit organization a 501(c)(3) public charity or government agency sponsors a project or program that may lack exempt status or may otherwise benefit from technical assistance.
-Services that could qualify as technical assistance include bookkeeping and accounting, payroll, fundraising, office management and insurance.
+A formal arrangement in which a non-profit organization, a 501(c)(3) public charity, or a government agency sponsors a project or program that may lack exempt status or otherwise benefit from technical assistance.
+Services that qualify as technical assistance include bookkeeping and accounting, payroll, fundraising, office management, and insurance.

 Indirect Costs

-General or administrative costs that are necessary to deliver program services or activities but that are not readily identified with a single specific project or activity (i.e. utilities).
+General or administrative costs are necessary to deliver program services or activities but are not readily identified with a specific project or activity (i.e., utilities).

 In-Kind Support